Frequently Asked Questions about “The Doman Method”

 The Institutes for the Achievement of Human Potential serves children from all over the world.
 The international headquarters is located in Philadelphia, Pennsylvania, USA.
-Qualified branches of The Institutes are the European Institute in Fauglia, Italy, and The Doman Kenkyusho in Tokyo, Japan.
-The Institutes have offices in Aguascalientes, Mexico, and Madrid, Spain.
-The Institutes presents courses for parents in Philadelphia, Italy, Japan, Mexico, Singapore, Russia, Australia and India.
+Qualified branches of The Institutes are The Doman Kenkyusho in Tokyo, Japan.
+The Institutes have offices in Aguascalientes, Mexico, and Belem, Brasil.
+The Institutes presents courses for parents in Philadelphia, Japan, Mexico, and Singapore.

 Are there members of the Doman family who continue to carry on Glenn Doman’s life work?

-Katie Doman worked side-by-side with Glenn from the first day of The Institutes in 1955 until Glenn’s last day.
-Today she continues that work by answering every letter written by mothers and fathers who read one of our books and write to us.
-She also sees children who come to The Institutes from all over the world.
-Katie travels to Europe and Asia to see children with the staff there.
+Katie Doman worked side-by-side with Glenn from the first day of The Institutes in 1955 until his death in 2013 and then continued until her last day in December of 2017.
+Katie answered every letter written by mothers and fathers who read one of our books and wrote to us.
+She also saw children from all over the world and taught Mothers how to teach their children to read.
+Katie also traveled to Asia and South America and Europe to see children with the staff there.